userfront/guide/all/guide/toolkit/build-password-reset-form-html.md

 Our JavaScript needs to call this method with the new password.

-Userfront will then do the following:
+Userfront then does the following:

-1. Verify the user's credentials
+1. Verifies the user's credentials
-2. Update the user's password
+2. Updates the user's password
-3. Add the user's access token as a cookie named `access.demo1234`
+3. Adds the user's access token as a cookie named `access.demo1234`
-4. Redirect the page to the [After-login path](/guide/glossary.html#after-login-path)
+4. Redirects the page to the [After-login path](/guide/glossary.html#after-login-path)

 ::::
 :::: right